gjaynir0508/mosiac-motif/README.md

 **Libraries Used**:

-* **PySimpleGUI** - For creating windows, buttons, input fieds and other GUI elements
+* **PySimpleGUI** - For creating windows, buttons, input fields and other GUI elements
 * **OpenCV** - For drawing images of mosaic and motif, highlighting regions